 Massimo Zanetti Beverage Group's score of 18 is higher than 50% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2023, Massimo Zanetti Beverage Group reported total carbon emissions of approximately 42,441,000 kg CO2e, comprising 23,157,000 kg CO2e from Scope 1 emissions and 18,708,000 kg CO2e from Scope 2 emissions.
 This marks a slight increase from 2022, where total emissions were about 36,656,000 kg CO2e, with Scope 1 at 22,989,000 kg CO2e and Scope 2 at 13,119,000 kg CO2e.
-The company has shown a commitment to transparency in its emissions reporting, although it does not currently disclose Scope 3 emissions.
-Notably, emissions data is cascaded from its parent company, Massimo Zanetti Beverage Group S.p.A., reflecting a corporate family relationship.
-Despite the lack of specific reduction targets or initiatives outlined in the provided data, the company is part of a broader industry context that increasingly prioritises sustainability and carbon footprint reduction.
-As such, Massimo Zanetti Beverage Group is expected to align with industry standards and practices in addressing climate change.
+The company has shown a trend of fluctuating emissions over the years, with 2021 emissions at approximately 42,077,000 kg CO2e and 2020 at about 44,320,000 kg CO2e.
+Notably, the highest recorded emissions were in 2019, at around 46,704,000 kg CO2e.
+Massimo Zanetti Beverage Group does not currently disclose any Scope 3 emissions data, and there are no specific reduction targets or climate pledges outlined in their sustainability initiatives.
+The emissions data is cascaded from their parent company, Massimo Zanetti Beverage Group S.p.A., indicating a corporate family relationship that influences their reporting.
+Overall, while the company has made strides in emissions reporting, further commitments and reduction initiatives would enhance their climate strategy.

 Access structured emissions data, company-specific emission factors, and source documents